Welcome to Year 4

 Both classes can come into school on Wednesdays in correct PE kit.
 This is plain black joggers/leggings, a plain white T-shirt and a plain black hoody/jacket as well as plain black trainers.
 Shoes MUST NOT be worn for safety reasons.

-Robin Hood will continue going swimming on Fridays, so will need a swimming kit.
-Hercules will be bringing home information about their swimming lessons.
+Hercules will continue going swimming on Fridays, so will need a swimming kit.

 Swimming is part of the national curriculum and therefore is compulsory.
 All KS2 children are expected to be able to swim 25m unaided by the end of the unit.
 Some children will achieve this and others will take a little bit longer to become confident.
 It is an important life skill and therefore we encourage all children to take part regularly and any additional swimming outside of school will benefit them.